 Addiction to drugs and alcohol takes a toll on your life in many ways.
 Struggling financially, damaging your relationships or career, and even developing severe health complications are just a few of the multiple ways a substance use disorder can affect your life.

 If you have decided that you’re ready to take the first step and seek help through an addiction treatment program, you will need to start with detox.
 Since prolonged use of drugs and alcohol can change your body’s internal chemistry, getting you medically stabilized and ready for addiction treatment is the goal of any medical detox program.

 Withdrawals are an unfortunate and uncomfortable side effect of addiction.
 Often, fear of withdrawal symptoms can keep you using drugs and alcohol, even when you don’t want to.
-By undergoing medical detox, a stringent detox regimen will be implemented to help alleviate your withdrawal symptoms to make the process as easy and hasty as possible.
+By undergoing medical detox, a rigorous detox regimen will be implemented to help alleviate your withdrawal symptoms to make the process as easy and hasty as possible.

 More About Addiction

-What Is Detox?
+What is Detox?

 Detox is the process by which, through both medical and clinical intervention, you can safely stop using drugs and alcohol and rid your body of these substances.
 Abusing drugs and alcohol has severe implications on your body and brain.

 Over time, it alters the physical chemistry of your brain and other organs.
 This means that whenever you stop taking drugs and alcohol, your body will need to go through an adjustment period as it attempts to regulate itself without the presence of these substances in your system.